sharkymark/v2-templates/3-under-construction/pod-with-novnc/README.md

 tags: [cloud, kubernetes]
 ---

-# VNC & IntelliJ IDEA Community template for a workspace in a Kubernetes pod
+# VNC template for a workspace in a Kubernetes pod

 ### Apps included
 1. A web-based terminal